 It should be noted that while each unit in the curriculum is designed with specific targeted areas of attention and skill sets in mind, this is not to say that teachers and students will be limited to only these foci.
 Since the teaching and learning of English Language Arts is a recursive process, many of these understandings and skills will be revisited, reinforced, and strengthened throughout other times in the school year.

-College Prep Level (CP) courses provide standard pacing and emphasis is on a level of instruction that promotes independent and abstract thought.
+College Preparatory Level (CP) courses provide standard pacing and emphasis is on a level of instruction that promotes independent and abstract thought.
 Students read at or above grade level and express and support ideas in both written and verbal communications with little teacher direction.
 College Prep Level courses require student analysis, synthesis, application, and evaluation.
 Homework assignments are designed to generate, reinforce and expand upon classroom discussion and conversation.
 Homework facilitates additional opportunities for abstract and open-ended thinking.

-Honors courses provide instruction which promotes greater depth and breadth of content at an accelerated pace.
+Honors (H) courses provide instruction which promotes greater depth and breadth of content at an accelerated pace.
 Emphasis is on creative problem solving and making connections between concepts and ideas.
 Students read above grade level in the content area and express and support ideas in both verbal and written communications.
 Emphasis on intensive and complex assignments is an integral component to success at this level.
 Homework assignments are designed to generate, reinforce and expand upon classroom discussion and activities.
 Assignments at this level are intensive and complex in that they promote expansion of concepts, creative problem solving, and critical thinking.
 Interest in literature and learning, analytical insight in class participation, analytical insight in written assignments and disciplined work habits are key criteria for success in the Honors level.